spitbol/x64/docs/M.md

 ```
        (IA)                  value to be converted
        JSR  SYSCI            call to convert integer value
-       (XL)                  pointer to pseudo-scblk with string
+       (XL)                  pointer to pseudo-SCBLK with string
 ```

 ### SYSCB -- general string comparison function